Ramazan Kuramagomedov: Bellator Welterweight champion

+Return to PFL

+Kuramagomedov faced Shamil Musaev for the inaugural PFL Welterweight Championship on February 7, 2026, at PFL Champions Series 5.
+He won the championship via unanimous decision He shockingly retired from MMA after the bout and the belt was vacated.

 Personal life

-Kuramagomedov consider Khabib Nurmagomedov as his hero.
-At ATT, his favourite sparring partners are Johnny Eblen and Magomed Magomedkerimov.
+Kuramagomedov considers Khabib Nurmagomedov his hero.
+At American Top Team, his favorite sparring partners are Johnny Eblen and Magomed Magomedkerimov.

-On April 25, 2016, Kuramagomedov was conferred the title of "Master of Sport" in MMA by then Minister of Sport, Vitaly Leontiyevich Mutko at an awarding ceremony.
-November 22, of the same year, he rejected the opportunity to participate in edition of Russian MMA Super Cup, as he decided to relocate in America for long-term and train in Ricardo Almeida BJJ in New Jersey.
+On April 25, 2016, Kuramagomedov was conferred the title of "Master of Sport" in MMA by then Minister of Sport, Vitaly Mutko at an awarding ceremony.
+November 22, of the same year, he rejected the opportunity to participate in edition of Russian MMA Super Cup, as he decided to relocate to America and train at Ricardo Almeida BJJ in New Jersey.
 Kuramagomedov was promptly replaced with 2016 Volgograd MMA Cup finalist Yunus Akhmedov.

 He was member of Ricardo Almeida BJJ from 2016 to 2017.
 He trained at Jackson Wink MMA Academy from 2017 to 2019 as per records.
 He then hopped to Xtreme Couture gym (2021 to December 2022).
 Finally, Kurmagomedov seems to have settled in American Top Team gym (2023–present).

 When he was at Ricardo Almeida BBJ gym at New Jersey City, he along with Zabit participated and won gold medals in a local grappling competition somewhere in 2017, after being tired of not getting MMA fight at regional American promotions.

-Among the International Dagestani fighters, he mentored in the sports by the likes of Zabit Magomedsharipov and Magomed Magomedov, who are also his teammates at DagFighter gym.
+Among the international Dagestani fighters, he was mentored in the sports by the likes of Zabit Magomedsharipov and Magomed Magomedov, who are also his teammates at DagFighter gym.